 This is the category most relevant to the Company.
 After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the Effective Interest Rate ("EIR") method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included as finance costs in the statement of comprehensive income.
-This category generally applies to interest-bearing loans and borrowings.
+This category generally applies to borrowings, due to related parties, trade and other payables.